Buying a Car

 - You can usually get a better price from individuals selling cars than from used-car dealers; however, this takes more time.
 Used-car dealers, on the other hand, sometimes offer limited warranties (similar to a "guarantee").

 |Miles per U.S. gallon (mpg)||Km per Liter||Liters per 100km||Miles per UK gallon|

 For more conversions, please see Rocky Mountain Moggers.

 Registering a Car

-After you purchase a vehicle and before taking it to the road, you need to follow the following steps in order to register your car.
+After you purchase a vehicle and before taking it on the road, you need to follow the following steps in order to register your car.
 You will need to have a Virginia driver's license to register your car.
 You do not need a Social Security Number to title or register a car.
 The forms ask for one, so if you do not have a Social Security Number, write “NONE” in that space.

 Step 1: Purchase auto insurance

-It is illegal to operate a motor vehicle without auto insurance in the U.S. With most insurance agencies, you can purchase car insurance without a Social Security Number.
+It is illegal to operate a motor vehicle without auto insurance in the U.S. With most insurance companies, you can purchase car insurance without a Social Security Number.
 In some cases, the company will charge a surcharge.
 Below are some companies that will provide insurance without a Social Security Number:

 Step 2: Ensure the vehicle is properly titled